corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

-# Pluggable Serializers for CorDapps
+# Pluggable serializers for CorDapps

 To be serializable by Corda, Java classes must be compiled with the -parameters switch to enable matching of its properties